linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 - Double click the desktop icon or right click the desktop icon to select **Open**.
 - Click the application icon on Dock or right click to select **Open** .

-And for those who still is in Launcher, you can open them by:

-1. Move the mouse pointer over the application icon.
-2. Click the application icon or right click to select **Open**.
+To open the application only shown in Launcher, click the icon or right click to select **Open**.

 ### Uninstall Applications
 You can choose to uninstall applications you no longer use to save disk space.